Textile Recycling ♻️ – NSW’s Successful Trial

 “We underestimated it — we thought it would be something new, it might be a handful of people,” as stated by Bathurst Council waste management coordinator Ray Trevorah in an interview with ABC News.

-Not only does it involve clothes recycling (which we have already blogged a while ago), but it also includes beddings, curtains and other old textiles.
+Not only does it involve clothes recycling, but it also includes beddings, curtains and other old textiles.
 They were successfully collected and recycled through the program.

 The trial continued for two more months while partnering with Textile Recyclers Australia, a Sydney-based company that opened a recycling facility in which they can continue their efforts for a more circular economy in fashion.